Overview

 Minutes are available on request from the school office.

-Current Local Governors
+Current Local Governance Committee

-Amy Edwards Headteacher, Designated Safeguarding Lead
+Amy Edwards - Headteacher, Designated Safeguarding Lead

-Rachel Sims Chair of Governors - Co-opted Local Governor
+Rachel Sims - Chair of Governors, Co-opted Local Governor

-Sharon Noyes Co-opted Local Governor
+Sharon Noyes - Co-opted Local Governor

-Lianne McCarthy Co-opted Local Governor
+Lianne McCarthy - Co-opted Local Governor

-Zoe Pletts(support) Local Governor, Family Support Advisor and Deputy Designated Safeguarding Lead
+Zoe Pletts - Staff (Support) Local Governor, Family Support Advisor and Deputy Designated Safeguarding Lead

-Fay Pearce Staff (teaching) Local Governor, 04.09.2023 - 03.09.2027 no declarations of interest.
+Fay Pearce - Staff (Teaching) Local Governor, 04/09/2023 - 03/09/2027, no declarations of interest.

-Current Local Governors Interests 2022-23 & Attendance 2021-22
+Register of Interests 2022-23 and Attendance 2021-22

 Local Governors have been appointed by the Board of Trustees and will serve a four-year term.

-Governor's Name Role Nature of Interests Date Interests Registered Terms of Office Attendance 2021-22
+Name Role Nature of Interests Date Interests Registered Terms of Office Attendance 2021-22

 Amy Edwards